 Templates & examples

-We maintain a Sources Sought response template for every industry our clients operate in.
-Here's the high-level structure, ready to reuse:
+We keep a Sources Sought response template for every industry our clients work in.
+High-level structure, ready to drop into your Word doc:

 Response template outline